Agent psychometrics: Task-level performance prediction in agentic coding benchmarks: Introduction

 \section{Introduction}

 As language models become capable of solving longer-horizon \citep{kwa2025measuring}, more complex tasks, evaluations have shifted from simple question-and-answer tasks to multi-turn assessments of a model's capability as an \textit{agent}.
-Nowhere is this transition more pronounced than in software benchmarking.
-The problems posed to LLM coding agents are increasingly complex and multi-step: indeed, newer benchmarks like SWE-bench Verified \citep{openai-2024} and Terminal-Bench \citep{merrill2026terminalbench}, which test how coding agents iterate with execution feedback from tool calls, are replacing static single-step code generation benchmarks like HumanEval \citep{chen2021evaluating} and MBPP \citep{austin2021program}.
+Nowhere is this transition more pronounced than in software benchmarking: newer benchmarks like SWE-bench Verified \citep{openai-2024} and Terminal-Bench 2.0 \citep{merrill2026terminalbench}, which test how coding agents iterate with execution feedback from tool calls, are replacing static single-step code generation benchmarks like HumanEval \citep{chen2021evaluating} and MBPP \citep{austin2021program}.

 But the multi-step nature of coding agent benchmarking creates many challenges for benchmark designers.
 Agentic evaluations are complicated by the interaction of the agent with the environment: test cases often test for properties of components of the codebase that are not mentioned in the problem statement \citep{openai-2024} or allow underspecified submissions to pass \citep{wang2025solved}, and agentic tasks often have multiple valid solution paths and edge cases that are difficult to anticipate when designing the evaluation rubric.
-Worsening the challenge, agentic tasks are often heterogeneous: agents can fail on different tasks in the same benchmark for different reasons, which reporting a single number about the agent's overall solve rate on the benchmark, as is common practice \citep{anthropic-2026, openai-2026}, fails to capture.
-It is useful, both to agent developers and to benchmark designers, to have a task-level understanding of where agents fail, for improving agent capabilities and designing more discriminative tasks \citep{liu2025empirical}.
-But running a suite of agents on each item in a long-horizon benchmark in order to obtain this kind of task-level understanding can be very expensive; for instance, a single run of Darwin-Gödel Machine (a self-improving software agent) on SWE-bench Verified cost $\$22,000$ \citep{zhang2026darwin}.
-This motivates the central question of this work: \emph{how can we efficiently predict agent performance at a task level in agentic coding benchmarks?}
+Indeed, such validity issues are pervasive enough to mis-estimate agent performance by up to 100\% across widely used benchmarks \citep{zhu2026establishing}.
+Worsening the challenge, agentic tasks are often heterogeneous: agents can fail on different tasks in the same benchmark for different reasons, which reporting a single overall solve rate, as is common practice \citep{anthropic-2026, openai-2026}, fails to capture.
+Both agent developers and benchmark designers would benefit from a task-level understanding of where agents fail, for improving agent capabilities and designing more discriminative tasks \citep{liu2025empirical}.